thoughtworksarts/thoughtworksarts.github.io/app/_posts/2018-06-26-how-artists-reshape-emerging-technology-research.markdown

 How can arts practice function as technology research?
 What kinds of insights does art derive?
 How can art help us build a picture of the risks and opportunities of emerging technology landscapes?

 In this article I will explore these questions and more, looking at why art and technology make such a powerful combination, and showing some practical examples.
-In the following article I will show how ThoughtWorks has designed programs to collaborate with artists, exploring issues such as transhumanism, machine intelligence, robotics and more.
+This article is the first in a series.
+In the next article I will show how ThoughtWorks has designed programs to collaborate with artists, exploring issues such as transhumanism, machine intelligence, robotics and more.

 ## This Has Been Done Before